 The most important thing your child needs on a daily basis is the undivided attention from you.
-Even plants thrive given undivided attention.
+Even plants thrive when they are taken cared.

 Did you know, undivided attention is the purest form of generosity?